ermaitland/ga-project-3-frontend/README.md

 Then I used the product card to display the product.

 I also decided to include a drag and drop functionality to the profile image when you register.
-I did this because I thought it would make an otherwise quite bland page, something interesting.
+I did this because I thought it would make an otherwise quite bland page interesting.
 I researched a good npm install for drag and drop and managed to find one which was very similar in the way it was set out to what I had already coded in the register page.
 Firstly, I had to install react-drag-and-drop-files, then import FileUploader.
 Then for the file change I used this function:

 ```js
 const handleFileChange = (file) => {